 Picking the right campsite while car camping depends a lot on what kind of vehicle you have, the terrain you’re driving on, and where you are going.
 There are two kinds of campsites that you can choose: paid and dispersed campsites.
 It’s important to understand the difference between the two before you head out.

-Paid Campsites – Paid campsites are established campsites that are managed by a public lands agency, the state, or a private owner.
+Paid campsites are established campsites that are managed by a public lands agency, the state, or a private owner.
 They require a fee that varies by location and the type of amenities they provide.
-At minimum, paid campsites usually have pit-toilets on site, while some have more features and services such as flush toilets and hot showers.
+At minimum, paid campsites usually have pit-toilets on site and picnic tables, while some have more features and services such as flush toilets and hot showers.

 There are a few apps I heavily rely on for finding dispersed campsites.
-These are iOverlander and Ultimate Campgrounds.
+These are iOverlander and Ultimate US Public Campgrounds.

 How to Pack for a Car Camping Trip